heinzwittenbrink/slides-editorial-processes/lecture-5.md

 * Agents can further develop applications

 ## Developing Agents Using Natural Language
-* Agents are available to end users, e.g., Google Opal
+* Agents are available to developers and end users, e.g., [Google Opal]("Opal  |  Google for Developers" https://developers.google.com/opal)
 * They can be developed without programming skills, at least as prototypes

 ## Use of Different LLMs